AMythicDev/zigverm/docs/quick-guide.md

 - Updating the most recent patch version of specific minor version

+  Note that Specific versions installs like `0.10.1` are not updated whatsoever.

 ```sh
 zigverm update 0.12
 ```

-Specific versions installs like `0.10.1` are not updated whatsoever.

 - Updating zigverm itself